Let It Rock (Chuck Berry song)

 "Let It Rock" is a song written and recorded by rock and roll pioneer Chuck Berry.
-Chess Records released it as single, which reached number 64 on the U.S. Billboard Hot 100 chart in February 1960.
+Chess Records released it as single, which reached number 64 on the US Billboard Hot 100 chart in February 1960.
 Chess later added it to Berry's album Rockin' at the Hops (1960).
 In 1963, Pye Records released it as a single in the UK, where it reached number six.

 "Let It Rock" was recorded by Berry on guitar and vocal, with long-time backing musicians Johnnie Johnson on piano, Willie Dixon on double bass, and Fred Below on drums.

 In a song review for AllMusic, critic Matthew Greenwald called it a "rock & roll masterpiece ...
 Utilizing the same geographic images as 'Roll Over Beethoven' and 'Johnny B Goode,' (among others), Chuck Berry creates an atmosphere that is definitive rock & roll poetry".